Murmur (album): Accolades

 Since its release, Murmur has featured heavily in various "must have" lists compiled by the music media.
 In 1989, it was rated number eight on Rolling Stone magazine's list of the 100 greatest albums of the 1980s.
 In 2003, the TV network VH1 named Murmur the 92nd greatest album of all time.
-Some of the more prominent of these lists to feature Murmur are shown below; this information is adapted from acclaimedmusic.net.
+Some of the more prominent of these lists to feature Murmur are shown below.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.